soumikdalei/Yelp_Camp/README.md

 - **Geolocation API:** Mapbox (for displaying camp locations)

 ## Deployment
-It is Deployed using Render
+It is Deployed using Render.
+Here is the link https://yelp-camp-1-4yg4.onrender.com/